Judgement on Babri Masjid: All acquitted in Babri demolition case as court observes incident not pre-planned

 All acquitted in Babri demolition case as court observes incident not pre-planned

-Lucknow, Sep 30: Nearly thirty years after the Babri Masjid was razed by a mob in Uttar Pradesh, a special Central Bureau of Investigation (CBI) court in Lucknow on Wednesday acquitted all 32 accused, including BJP leaders LK Advani, Murli Manohar Joshi and Uma Bharti.
+Lucknow, Sep 30: Nearly thirty years after the Babri Masjid was razed by a mob in Uttar Pradesh, a special Central Bureau of Investigation (CBI) court in Lucknow on Wednesday acquitted all 32 accused, including BJP leaders L K Advani, Murli Manohar Joshi and Uma Bharti.
 The court said there was no conclusive proof against the accused.

-Reading out the verdict Judge SK Yadav observed that evidences against the accused are not strong enough and the Babri Mosque demolition incident was not pre-planned.
+Reading out the verdict Judge SK Yadav observed that evidence against the accused are not strong enough and the Babri Mosque demolition incident was not pre-planned.

 The judge also said that Ashok Singhal and other Sangh Parivar leaders wanted to save the structure as Ram Lalla statues were inside.